 In the case of SHA-1, a hash value has a length of 160 bits, or 20 bytes.
 In hexadecimal representation, this value is rendered as a sequence of 40 digits, with each 2-digit hexadecimal number having possible values from 00 to FF, or 0 to 255 in decimal representation.
 Here is an example of a SHA-1 hash value in hexadecimal representation:

-Since all objects in Baby Git are indexed and referenced through their hash values, a hash rendered in this particular hexadecimal format is the basic naming unit that users of Baby Git will be working with to manage their repository.
+Since all objects in Git are indexed and referenced through their hash values, a hash rendered in this particular hexadecimal format is the basic naming unit that users of Git will be working with to manage their repository.

-In general terms, an initial workflow for adding and committing files to a Baby Git repository consists of the following steps:
+In general terms, an initial workflow for adding and committing files to a Git repository consists of the following steps: